permas4edu/permas4edu/topo/templates/README.md

 Save both files, i.e. topo_static.uci and topo_static_inc.uci in %AppData%\INTES\VisPER\20.0-EDU\uci

+The AppData folder is a hidden folder on Windows systems that stores application-specific data like settings, preferences, and cache files.
+It's hidden by default to prevent accidental modification of application configurations.
+To access the AppData folder, you need to enable the display of hidden files and folders in File Explorer.

 #### Linux users

 Save both files, i.e. topo_static.uci and topo_static_inc.uci in ~/.visper/20.0-EDU/uci